-You might decide to create a reach or aspirational list for 2019, where you aim high.
+You might decide to create a reach or aspirational list, where you aim high.
 Or you might decide to keep your list to the things you know you can get done.
 Or it could be a mixture of both.
 There is no right way or wrong way to make the list – it’s all about whatever works for you.

 An important part of having a lovely year is having fun, so remember to include some things on your list that you WANT to do, as well as the things that you know are good for you, and the things that may not be so fun but you’ll be pleased you’ve completed.
 So be sure to include some fun, pleasant and exciting things on your list that you’ll look forward to doing.